 \subsection{Closed Loop Vehicle Dynamics}

 A partial feedback linearization controller that tracks a parameterized desired trajectory robustly and accounts for the modeling error described by $\Delta_u$, $\Delta_v$ and $\Delta_r$ is provided in \cite[Section V]{REFINE}.
-Using this controller, the closed loop dynamics of the high and low speed systems can be written as:
+Using this controller, the closed loop dynamics of the high and low-speed systems can be written as:

 respectively.
-Moreover, because the vehicle dynamics changes depending on $u$, we model the ego vehicle as a hybrid system $HS$ \cite[Section 1.2]{lunze2009handbook} as is done in \cite[Section V-C]{REFINE}.
+Moreover, because the vehicle dynamics change depending on $u$, we model the ego vehicle as a hybrid system $HS$ \cite[Section 1.2]{lunze2009handbook} as is done in \cite[Section V-C]{REFINE}.
 The hybrid system $HS$ contains a high-speed mode and a low-speed mode with state $z:=\zhi$, whose dynamics can be written as

-Instantaneous transition between the two modes within $HS$ are described using the notion of a \emph{guard} and \emph{reset map}.
+Instantaneous transition between the two modes within $HS$ is described using the notion of a \emph{guard} and \emph{reset map}.
 The guard triggers a transition and is defined as $\{z(t)\in\R^{6}\mid u(t) =\uc\}$.
 Once a transition happens, the reset map resets the first $z(t)$ via \eqref{eq: reset h2l} if $u(t)$ approaches $\uc$ from above and via \eqref{eq: reset l2h} if $u(t)$ approaches $\uc$ from below.